Mud-Tavern-Fire-Rescue/mud-tavern-fire-rescue.github.io/README.md

   - diversify pictures
   - change email (remove "(at)" and "(dot)")?
   - add station phone? probably not?
+  - add social media feed
+  - add header that would have a message similar to the station signs?
+  - link public use community resource map when completed (stations, coverage area, storm shelters, etc.) with disclaimer
   - fix nav bar current page highlighting
   - donate -> iframe
   - button change transition speed